Purchase Orders

 7. Mass Merging Orders

-This option will merge all the orders for every single-single location into 1.
+This option will merge all the orders for every single location into 1.

-1. For example, if a location, say Middletown, has 5 orders and another location say, Oneonta, has 10 orders, the Mass Merge feature will merge all 5 individual orders for Middletown into 1 order and for Oneonta's 10 orders into another 1 order.
+1. For example, if a location, say Middletown, has 5 orders and another location, say, Oneonta, has 10 orders, the Mass Merge feature will merge all 5 individual orders for Middletown into 1 order and Oneonta's 10 orders into another 1 order.

 1. Choose the vendor from the drop-down list and also the set of locations.